-Our laboratory has focused on alcohol using rodent models (rats and mice).
-Specifically, we have been interested in the taste of alcohol as we believe that taste is an important factor in determining ultimate use (and abuse) of this drug.
+Our laboratory was focused on alcohol using rodent models (rats and mice).
+Specifically, we were interested in the taste of alcohol as we believed that taste was an important factor in determining ultimate use (and abuse) of this drug.
 Given that alcohol is normally only introduced to the body through oral consumption, taste would occupy a pivotal role in decisions about accepting or rejecting this substance.
-Our most current project examines the role of the opiate system in modulating the taste of alcohol.
+The most recent project examined the role of the opiate system in modulating the taste of alcohol.
 We have shown conclusively that antagonism of the opiate system via a drug (naltrexone) renders the taste of alcohol solutions more aversive - rats find the taste to be relatively unpalatable.
 Additionally, naltrexone decreases alcohol consumption during restricted access tests.
 Obviously, a drug that can make alcohol taste bad has the potential as a deterrent for alcohol consumption.

 Deehan, G.A.
 Jr., Cain, M.E., & Kiefer, S.W.
 (2008).
 Differential rearing conditions alter operant responding for ethanol in outbred rats.
 Alcoholism: Clinical and Experimental Research, 31, 1692-1698.

 Hill, K.G., Sable, H.J.K., Ferraro, F.M.
 III, & Kiefer, S.W.
 (2010).
 Chronic naltrexone treatment and ethanol responsivity in outbred rats.
 Alcoholism: Clinical and Experimental Research, 34, 272-279.